CaylinCat/cse15l-lab-reports/lab-report-1-week-2.md

 These are the steps I took to set up my SSH key!

-1. I went to my **local computer** (a very important step)
+1. I went to my **local computer** (a very important step).
-2. Ran `$ ssh-keygen` in my terminal and followed what was prompted (Hint: You can press enter for all of it if you have nothing to add and then your key will be printed)
+2. Ran `$ ssh-keygen` in my terminal and followed what was prompted (Hint: You can press enter for all of it if you have nothing to add and then your key will be printed).
-3. I logged into the remote computer and ran `$ mkdir .ssh`
+3. I logged into the remote computer and ran `$ mkdir .ssh`.
-4. Then I logged out and ran `scp <my_directory_name> cs15lwiaa6@ieng6.ucsd.edu:~/.ssh/authorized_keys` (I replaced the my_directory_name with the name of my directory and you should too)
+4. Then I logged out and ran `scp <my_directory_name> cs15lwiaa6@ieng6.ucsd.edu:~/.ssh/authorized_keys` (I replaced the my_directory_name with the name of my directory and you should too).
-5. You should be done and can log into the remote computer without typing your password
+5. You should be done and can log into the remote computer without typing your password.

 Here is what mine looked like after I logged in by followed the instructions above: